digiaiiris/zabbix-agent/README.md

 Alternative 1: Use `dpkg -i` and install dependencies manually:
 ```
-dpkg -i zabbix-agent-pulssi_VERSION.DISTRIBUTION-1_amd64.deb
+dpkg -i zabbix-agent-iiris_VERSION.DISTRIBUTION-1_amd64.deb
 (the command shows missing dependencies as `Package nnn not installed`)
 apt-get install --fix-broken
-(this will install the missing dependencies and finish zabbix-agent-pulssi package installation)
+(this will install the missing dependencies and finish zabbix-agent-iiris package installation)
 ```

 Alternative 2: Use `gdebi` that installs dependencies automatically: